Oluchiedeh/Deployment-of-Ubuntu-Cluster-with-LAMP-Stack/README.md

 # Deployment-of-Ubuntu-Cluster-with-LAMP-Stack

 **Introduction**
-As a devOps engineer, everthing you do is around software, website, application etc. So, there are different stack of technologies that make different solution possible, which are called WEB STACK.
-Web stack as also known as software stacks or technology stacks, which are used in web development to provide a cohesive set of technologies and tools for building web applications.
+As a DevOps engineer, everything you do is around software, websites, applications, etc. So, different stacks of technologies make different solutions possible, called WEB STACK.
+Web stacks also known as software stacks or technology stacks, are used in web development to provide a cohesive set of technologies and tools for building web applications.

-Exaamples of web stacks are listed below with it's different acronymns;
+Examples of web stacks are listed below with their different acronyms;
 - LAMP (Linux, Apache, MySQL, PHP or Python or Perl)
 - LEMP (Linux, Nginx, MySQL, PHP or Python, or Perl)
 - MERN (MongoDB, ExpressJS, ReactJS, NodeJS)
 - MEAN (MongoDB, ExpressJS, AngularJS, NodeJS)

-For this project, we will focus on LAMP web stack.
+For this project, we will focus on the LAMP web stack.

 Further studies: